 This kind man took off his glasses, offered them to me and said, "My mother always taught me to share."
 What a gentleman.
 I put on his glasses and saw the magnificent crescent he was talking about.
 We introduced ourselves and I declared that I was forever grateful to my new friend, Bob.

-My husband showed up a few minutes later and got my box to work (naturally) and was shown the same kindness by Bob and was able to experience the eclipse with Bob's glasses, my elementary project box and a pin hole in cardboard.
+My husband showed up a few minutes later and got my box to work (naturally) and was shown the same kindness by Bob and was able to experience the eclipse 3 ways: with Bob's glasses, my elementary project box and a pin hole in cardboard.
 It was great.